-According to data from the Bureau of Labor Statistics, the average pre-tax household income in the U.S. is $73,573 –– but average household expenditures add up to $60,060.
-This means that most Americans are spending nearly 82% of their income.
+According to data from the Bureau of Labor Statistics, the average pretax household income in the United States in 2019 was $82,852, while average household expenditures added up to $63,036.
+This means the average American spends about 76% of their income.

-Learn how that number breaks down and how much is allocated to expense categories like rent, healthcare, transportation, childcare, clothing, self-care, even entertainment.
-Plus, find out how you can save money on some of your big-ticket monthly expenditures.
+Learn how that number breaks down and how much is allocated to expense categories, such as rent, healthcare, transportation, childcare, clothing, self-care, and even entertainment.
+Find out how you can save money on some of your big-ticket monthly expenditures.

-We know how much the average American earns – and spends – each month.
-But how do the numbers break down by category?
-The data shows that $7,729 is spent annually on food ($4,363 on food at home and $3,365 on eating out), while $19,884 is spent annually on housing costs.
-The latter accounts for 27% of the average American’s income.
-This number is actually well within the appropriate range for housing costs, as much experts say you should spend no more than 30% of your income this expense.
+The data shows that the average American spent $8,169 on food and $20,679 on housing in 2019.
+The latter accounts for around 25% of the average American’s income.
+This number is actually well within the appropriate range for housing costs, as many experts say you should spend no more than 30% of your income on this expense.

 The Bureau of Labor Statistics data also found that: